 From his brief appearances in the New 52, Ocean Master has shown that that he is a formidable opponent with a variety of powers.

 Ocean Master is a fully bred Atlantean unlike his brother Aquaman who is only half-Atlantean which may account into Ocean Master having substantial superhuman abilities and/or enhanced levels of the powers.
 Ocean Master is the brother of Aquaman and therefore share similar genetics, thus should have most of the powers that Aquaman possesses (though to a lesser degree than Aquaman as shown in Aquaman #21).

 Ocean Master's enhanced physiology enables him to withstand heavy impacts that would kill any normal human being and gives him the ability to go far down the ocean floor.
 He possesses superhuman durability high enough to be unaffected by the immense pressure and the cold temperature of the ocean depths, this also makes him tough enough to be almost invulnerable to extreme heat and gun fire, in addition to surviving a bus thrown and landing on him.

 Orm also has the ability to hear and smell much greater than human capacity and possesses superhuman reflexes.
 His ability to see through murky, dark waters gives him remarkable vision at night while on the surface.

-Ocean Master is a expertise of magic manipulation and can utilize it for many effects including magical bolts and telepathy.
+Ocean Master has an expertise of magic manipulation and can utilize it for many effects including magical bolts and telepathy.

 Weapons and Equipment

-From his appearances in Justice League and Aquaman Ocean Master has been seen wearing a helmet that creates energized heat blasts, also wielding the Scepter trident and silver armory made from Atlantean artifacts and relics.
+From his appearances in Justice League and Aquaman Ocean Master has been shown wearing Atlantean armor and possessing a special Trident and a Helmet.